mmod/mmod-panel/README.md

 * The main VCS in use is now Git, hosted at Github.com, due to popular demand - and for the sake of easing contributions issues are also managed at Github.com.

+## Development

+Feel free to fork the repository and submit pull requests.
+Documentation for getting the development environment setup is coming soon.

 ### Created with:

 [Eclipse Luna](https://www.eclipse.org/downloads/)